leyetilabs/wizard-ui/README.md

-<h1 align="center">Build badass Terra dApps ⚡️</h1>
+<h1 align="center">Build badass Cosmos frontend ⚡️</h1>

 <br>

-Wizard UI provides a set of reusable React components and hooks that make it super easy to create Terra dApps.
+Wizard UI provides a set of reusable React components and hooks that make it super easy to create Cosmos frontend.

 ## Looking for the documentation? 📝